Coming September 1, 2026

 and the Civilization That Built It

-Written in a disciplined, constrained first-person system voice, the book allows AI to describe its own structure, power, and limits—without claiming consciousness, intention, or experience.
-The "I" is not a self.
-It is architecture made audible: the product of data, design, and institutional use.
+At the center of the book are fifteen chapters presented in a disciplined, constrained first-person system voice.
+Those chapters use AI-generated language to describe the system’s structure, power, and limits without claiming consciousness, intention, or experience.
+The “I” is not a self.
+It is architecture made audible: a voice shaped by data, design, and human constraint.

 “What appears in the output is not the system’s vision of the world.
 It is the world’s image of itself, processed through a structure the world built.”